bipashasen/IterativeClosestPoint/README.md

-# Iterative Closest Point (Basic Algorithm from scratch)
+# Iterative Closest Point (Basic algorithm from scratch)

+**If you are using this repository, don't forget to star it!**

 The file icp.py contains the code for iterative closest point.
 It expects two pointclouds - Q and P. The code estimates the transformation needed such that Q and P are aligned.
 It does not use any inbuilt function, and uses Open3D for visualization.
 The correspondences between the points in the pointclouds are not known.